Welcome to The Untangling

 Praise for The Constellation of Forgotten Things

 The Constellation of Forgotten Things feels like a mythical text that has existed for centuries — something unearthed rather than written.
 I was captivated by the relationships between souls, and deeply moved by the larger story that frames the book at its beginning and end.
-Tiffany and her son, Renley Nicholas Chu, have created a singularly beautiful jewel of a book.
+Tiffany and her son, Renley Nicolas Chu, have created a singularly beautiful jewel of a book.

 THE CONSTELLATION OF FORGOTTEN THINGS is a tender collision of melancholy and hope, a heartache in words, filled with tales of forlorn travelers, wayfinding, and journeys unrealized.
 At its core, this anthology explores the true magic in the connections made between people, the way the stories we write hold shards of our souls laid bare so we may be seen, heard, felt, how stories may change when passed between the remembered and the rememberer, and how they are continued.